Surf ski: Independent and open to anyone

-In 2006 the first World Surfski Series was held.

-In 2013, nearly ten years after the first I.C.F world Cup in Cape Town, the International Canoe Federation hosted their inaugural World Championship in Via do Condo, Porto, Portugal.

 There are now major surfski races held all over the world.

 Popular surfski destinations

 More recently, there has been a huge growth in ocean surfski racing in mainland USA, Australia, New Zealand and other Pacific countries.

 As well as ocean racing, surfskis are becoming increasingly popular as a versatile racing craft for open class races that take place in sheltered bays, lakes and rivers.
 One advantage of the surfski over the traditional kayak is that if the conditions tip the paddler into the water, a "wet entry" is possible by simply climbing back onto the boat and continuing paddling without first having to drain the boat of water.
 One of the most popular inland race venues that reliably provides ocean-like, surfable waves is the Columbia River along the stretch of river (in the "Gorge") around Hood River that is also enormously popular for wind sports on water.

 Fish Hoek, South Africa.
 One of the most popular surfski destinations is Fish Hoek, South Africa.
 Every year there are hundreds of paddlers that travel internationally and locally to paddle here.
 It is a near year round destination offering ideal paddling conditions for all level of surfski paddler.
 Locally there is a large community of paddlers that travel from around Cape Town to paddle out of Fish Hoek bay on any one of the numerous routes on offer.
 By far the most popular route to paddle is the Millers Run downwind.
 Fish Hoek is the finish point (in a south east wind), or the start point (in a north west wind) for what has become the world's most famous and versatile downwind route, a 12km stretch of water between Millers Point in Simonstown and Fish Hoek beach.